Jonathan2251/lbd/source/ctrlflow.rst

 If so, the phi node version will bring better result because ``clang -O0`` version uses load and store with pointer %a.addr which may cut the optimization opportunity.
-Compiler books discuss the Control Flow Graph (CFG) analysis through dominator set calculation on phi node structure.
+Compiler books discuss the Control Flow Graph (CFG) analysis through dominance frontiers calculation for setting phi node.
+Then compiler apply the global optimization on CFG with phi node, and remove phi node by replacing with "load store" at the end.

 If you are interested in more details than the wiki web site, please refer book here [#phi-book]_ for phi node, or book here [#dominator-dragonbooks]_ for the